DUNE-DAQ/daq-conf/docs/README.md

 ### `create_config_plot`

-Commandline utility to generate a graphical flow diagram of a full configuration session or one of its applications or segments.
+Commandline utility to generate a graphical flow diagram of a full configuration system or one of its applications or segments.
 Documentation available [here](ConfigPlotting.md).

 ## Manipulation Tools

 ### `oks_enable`
-  Add Resource objects to or remove from the `disabled` relationship of a Session
+  Add Resource objects to or remove from the `disabled` relationship of a System

 ### `consolidate`
   Merge the contents of several database files, putting all objects into a single output file.
 Output file will only include schemas.